mmore500/signalgp-lite/demos/README.md

 > Lalejini, Alexander, Matthew Andres Moreno, and Charles Ofria.
 "Tag-based regulation of modules in genetic programming improves context-dependent problem solving."
 Genetic Programming and Evolvable Machines (2021): 1-31.

+# Hello World

+Implements a custom instruction that prints "hello world" and runs it on SignalGP-Lite virtual hardware.

 # Identity

 This simple demo selects for a programs with large output values.